Support for Research Staff

 The School offers a comprehensive range of support for its research staff, this includes:

-- training and development opportunities supported by the Staff Development Office, the Careers Office, the Research Office, and the Academic Development Directorate;
+- training and development opportunities supported by the Staff Learning and Development Office, the Careers Office, the Research Office, and the Academic Development Directorate;

 - support in managing your career through the Career's service with specialist provision for research staff;